FluBBaOfWard/ARMV30MZ/README.md

 TRAP/BRK is not implemented.

 This is a version with insecure handling of PC.
-This version requires asm hooks for memory reading.
+This version requires asm hooks for memory/io handling.